Make Raw Data Meaningful: Excel Formulas and Data Visualization

 In this SMX West liveblog coverage of the session “Expert Excel Essentials,” we’re reminded that Excel is a versatile problem-solving tool that nearly everyone has access to.
 Let’s turn raw data into something that people understand and can make decisions using!

 Moderator Chris Sherman says that an Excel-focused session has been running at SMX for a few years.
 It started as an experiment.
 Search marketers know Excel but there are different levels of knowledge and skill.
-If used properly Excel is a Swiss Army Knife, so it pays to invest in your Excel chops.
-After hearing the Excel tips shared here you’ll be inspired to go back to your job and do things in a tool (Excel) that most people have access to, so you’ll feel empowered to make a difference.
+If used properly, then Excel is a Swiss Army Knife, so it pays to invest in your Excel chops.
+After hearing the Excel tips shared here, you’ll be inspired to go back to your job and do things in a tool (Excel) that most people have access to, so you’ll feel empowered to make a difference.